EDDiscovery/BaseUtilities/README.md

 Check this out and you can use the test harness via the visual studio test explorer.
 The harness is not extensive.

 The vsproj has had its Packages/HintPath manually changed to use $(SolutionDir) as the base folder.
+WARNING! if you NUGET them to the latest VS will replace the path back to a relative path.. which will work in here but not if its included as a submodule in another project.
+Manually change them back to $(SolutionDir)

 # GIT